A few days ago I read an article in the New York Times about

 So what's the problem with Google?
 According to the article in New York Times:

-Let's look at Google, and what the search results currently look like when you search for "sushi Stockholm".
+Let's look at Google, and what the search results currently look like when you search for "

 If you work for Google, you could argue that the Google map is better and benefits users more - and that self-promotion at the top of the search results is justified.
 So is that true in this case?
 I don't think so.
 I'll give you the facts and you judge for yourself.
 Let's compare the result on Google Maps with the result on Sushikartan, from four different perspectives: